awaxye/BME547/Lectures/Lecture12Mar8.md

 You will need to obtain your own API key from google.
 I will share this process, if you would like.

+GET obtains data from the server
+POST sends data to server, like "PUSH"
+DEL removes data
+PUT sends data to server but can update or create